 This story was submitted to Love What Matters by Hannah Mason.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this:

 ‘No one else has the guts to tell you this, but you look like a crack addict.’
 I was surrounded by a looming cloud of self-hatred.’: Woman beats lifelong battle with eating disorders, ‘I get up every day and fight for my life’

 ‘My mom said, ‘You have to leave.
 I’ll kill myself if you stay in this house with us.’
 I was given one week.’: Woman overcomes neglect, eating disorder, ‘I wake up every day and choose recovery’

 ‘You can help someone with depression.
 How?
 Pretend they have the flu.’: Woman urges to let those battling mental illness to ‘rest and ride it out’

 Provide hope for someone struggling.
 SHARE this story on Facebook to let others know a community of support is available.